playframework/playframework/documentation/manual/gettingStarted/Tutorials.md

 #### Database

-* [Play Database Application using Slick, Bootstrap](https://www.lightbend.com/activator/template/activator-play-slick-app): This is an activator project for showcasing best practices and providing a seed for starting with Play &amp; Slick, By [Knoldus](http://www.knoldus.com/home.knol).
+* [Play Database Application using Slick, Bootstrap](https://www.lightbend.com/activator/template/activator-play-slick-app): This is an example project for showcasing best practices and providing a seed for starting with Play &amp; Slick, By [Knoldus](http://www.knoldus.com/home.knol).

 ### 2.4.x